-- A list of the names and contact information (phone number and/or email) of the members and visitors who attend services are being kept.
-The confidentiality of the information will be protected by the church, and will only be provided to health authorities in the event there is a case of COVID-19 who was contagious while attending services.
+A record of the names and contact information (phone number and/or email) of the members and visitors who attend services are being kept.
+The confidentiality of the information will be protected by the church, and will only be provided to local public health authorities in the event there is a case of COVID-19 who was contagious while attending services.

-If a TKC member comes to church service or meeting with symptoms of COVID-19 they will not be permitted to stay and will be directed to the nearest COVID-19 test Centre (https://covid-19.ontario.ca/assessment-centre-locations/ ) to be tested.
-They will not be allowed to return to the church until either a negative test result has been received or, they have self-quarantined for 14 days.
+It is required that TKC members who have or suspect that they have the COVID-19 or other communicable illness will seek appropriate medical treatment.
+TKC member who becomes symptomatic during a church service, will immediately be separated from other members/worshippers, and will not be permitted to stay.
+Such a person(s) will be directed to the nearest COVID-19 test Centre (https://covid-19.ontario.ca/assessment-centre-locations/) to be tested.
+They will be required to follow the recommendations of their health authorities, and will not be allowed to return to the church until either a negative test result has been received or, they have self-quarantined for 14 days.

-- Public Health will advise of any additional cleaning and disinfecting measures needed to reduce the risk of spread in the setting.
+- We shall be guided by the Toronto Public Health which will continue to advise us of any additional measures needed to reduce the risk of spread in the setting.

 The church offices have begun operating modified opening hours from 11:00 AM to 5:00 PM, Monday to Friday.
 You can still reach us by email at email@example.com or, by calling 416 633 3288.
 Please, leave a message if you called outside the specified office hours, and you will get a response within the next business day.